Drixitel/drixit-blog/README.md

       sudo apt update && sudo apt install nodejs
       ```

-- run command `npm run dev` to start up the development server
+- run command `npm run dev` in package.json directory or subdirectory to start up the development server
   - once running, you can go to `localhost:8000` in your browser to see the
     live project
   - while running, the dev server will auto-reload the project in your